paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

   (G) The term “hospital-based” means, with respect to an agency, owned or operated by a hospital.

-  (H) The term “medical director” means a physician who is registered under subsection (f) and provides medical oversight for an emergency medical services agency.
+  (H) The term “medical director” means a physician who is registered under subsection (g) and provides medical oversight for an emergency medical services agency.

   (I) The term “medical oversight” means supervision of the provision of medical care by an emergency medical services agency.